Hypertopic/idaifield2hypertopic/README.md

 # iDAI2Hypertopic
-A connector designed to use an iDAI.field database with Hypertopic.
+Map functions designed to use an iDAI.field database with Hypertopic.

 ## Introduction
 iDAI.field is a software, developed by the German Archaeological Institute, designed to document archaeological items found during field research.
 For more information on iDAI.field, please check this repository : https://github.com/dainst/idai-field.